Plain English

 EMA (Exponential Moving Average)

-An EMA is a line on a price chart that shows a stock's average price over time, but gives more weight to recent prices. …
+An EMA is a line on a price chart that shows a stock's average price over time, but gives extra weight to recent prices.…

 Fibonacci Retracement

-Fibonacci Retracement is a charting tool that predicts where a stock price might find support (a floor) after it's been …
+Fibonacci Retracement is a charting tool that predicts where a stock price might find support or resistance after it's m…

 Gap (Price Gap)